aly-ahmedd/todolistapp/README.md

-# TodoListApp
+# To-Do List Web Application

 ## Overview
-TodoListApp is a web application designed to help users organize their tasks efficiently and improve productivity.
-The application is simple, intuitive, and accessible from any device with a web browser.
+This project is a simple and intuitive web application designed to help users organize their tasks efficiently and improve productivity.
+The application is accessible from any device with a web browser.

 ## Features
 - Add, edit, and delete tasks
-- Mark tasks as completed
-- Responsive design for mobile and desktop
+- Responsive design for different screen sizes
 - Accessible from any device with a web browser

 ## Technologies Used